Skip to main content

 Updated 5 Feb 2019

 Hong Kong is one of the world's most popular expat destinations, particularly for Brits and Western Europeans.
-People come here for different reasons, whether it’s the (almost) perfect climate, the unique multicultural atmosphere or the business boom taking off – many arrive and few leave.
+People come here for different reasons, whether it's the (almost) perfect climate, the unique multicultural atmosphere or the business boom taking off – many expats arrive and very few people leave.
 But something that even the most intrepid of travellers and globetrotters can struggle with is meeting people and making friends in a new country.

 Hong Kong is a very particular region of the world – similar to hundreds of other cities but also outstandingly unique.
 One of the first things expats may notice, and one of the obstacles they’ll have to overcome, is the noise.
 Hong Kong is a business city and the residents work hard to play hard; crowds are large and tight, trains are packed and restaurants are full.
 Don’t let it overwhelm you – you'll soon grow accustomed to it and be more than comfortable weaving your way through Causeway Bay.